Hello Grad Students!

 b.
 Auditor’s report

-Gary Wozny of Tompkins Wozny LLP will present GSS’s audited Financial Statements for the 2019-2020 FY.
+.
+Be It Resolved That the assembled GSS members give speaking privileges to Gary Wozny of Tompkins Wozny LLP to present the GSS’s audited Financial Statements for the 2020-2021 Fiscal year.

 c.
 Question Period

 9. New Business:

 a.
 Receiving the GSS’s audited Financial Statements for the 2020-2021 Fiscal Year [unapproved draft until received at AGM]